CLI Options

 f.bar();

 When to use it?
-When you prefer not to add explicit DISPATCHER summaries to methods invoked by the created contract.
+Use this flag when you prefer not to manually add explicit DISPATCHER summaries for methods invoked by the created contract.

 --prototype <hex string>=<contract>